opendns/Security_Ninjas_AppSec_Training/README.md

 2. Make sure docker has been installed correctly by running ‘docker version’.

-3. Start the Application Security Training container by running the following command (I chose port 8899 to avoid port allocation conflicts): docker run --detach -p 8899:80 opendns/security-ninjas
+3. Start the Application Security Training container by running the following command (I chose port 8899 to avoid port allocation conflicts):
+    'docker run --detach -p 8899:80 opendns/security-ninjas'

 4. Get the IP address of your container:
     In my case the command was ‘boot2docker ip’ as I was running docker using boot2docker

-5. Go to your web browser and enter <IP address from step 4>:8899
+5. Go to your web browser and enter {IP address from step 4}:8899

 6. The training should be running now.